e-comas/e-comas.com/_posts/2022-10-17-a-guide-to-upselling-on-amazon.md

 #### 1. Understand your audience

-​​To make product recommendations as fitting as possible, you should thoroughly analyze the customer information you have.
+​​To make product recommendations as fitting as possible, you should thoroughly analyse the customer information you have.

 Here it can also be helpful to think about possible problems the customer may have and offer a solution to that problem in the form of your product.